kstep/simpledbus/README.markdown

 -----

-SimpleDBus is a [Lua][1] library which enables you to write simple scripts to interact with objects and act on signals from [DBus][2].
-So far it can only do method calls and listen for signals, but support for exporting objects and sending signals is planned.
+SimpleDBus is a [Lua][1] library which enables you to write simple scripts to act on signals, send signals, call methods on remote objects and export your own objects to [DBus][2].

-SimpleDBus implements a simple `poll()`-based main loop so scripts can listen for signals and make asynchronous method calls on several busses at a time.
+SimpleDBus implements a simple `poll()`-based main loop so scripts can act asynchronously over several busses at the same time.

 [1]: http://www.lua.org
 [2]: http://dbus.freedesktop.org